 We’ve tried to answer the most commonly asked questions here, but if there’s anything else you’d like to know, please speak to a member of the team.

 Those who wear dentures but have the normal problems associated with dentures, such as affected speech, bite strength and function, irritation, and being unable to eat certain foods, will benefit from implant retained dentures.
 Irritation and inflammation are a big issues with denture wearers but dental implants can solve all these issues.

 The procedure is painless and normally only requires a mild local anaesthetic.
 There may be some slight discomfort after the procedure, but this will soon get better and the mouth will return to normal.

 Denture stabilisation is designed to address many of the problems experienced by denture wearers, with implants having a range of benefits for the patient:

 - Enhanced aesthetics

 - Prevents the need for new dentures

-Dental implants take some getting used to and in the first few days patients may find that they have problems with eating, speaking and may have some facial pain due to the procedure.
-After a few days this should all settle down and the benefits of denture stabilisation will become apparent.
+Dental implants take some getting used to and in the first few days, patients may find that they have problems with eating, and speaking and may have some facial pain due to the procedure.
+After a few days, this should all settle down and the benefits of denture stabilisation will become apparent.